Notes to Susan and Joanna

 14

-This story of Bocaccio is thus explained in a Florentine treatise on
+This story of Bocaccio is thus explained in a Florentine

 game of calcio (foot-ball), published in 1688.